JahnaviKiran/Distributed-Multi-Video-Processing-Pipeline/README.md

 # Distributed Multi-video processing pipeline

-Stream and process multiple videos in near real time using Kafka.
-The video frames are processed and a machine learning model does inference on them and the results are stored in a mongodb database.
+- Architected and deployed a distributed pipeline for video ingestion and frame classification using ResNet50.

-- Designed and deployed a distributed pipeline to ingest video streams and classify frames using ResNet50
+- Implemented scalable, fault-tolerant storage of frame data and metadata in MongoDB.

-- Persisted frame data and metadata in MongoDB with fault-tolerant, scalable architecture for efficient storage
+- Optimized Kafka producers and leveraged a 3-partition topic to enhance reliability, parallelism, and high-throughput bulk inserts.

-- Tuned Kafka producer configurations and utilized a 3-partition topic to boost reliability, parallelism, and high-throughput bulk insert performance.
+- Streamed and processed multiple videos in near real-time using Kafka, performing frame-level inference with a machine learning model and storing results in MongoDB.

 # --- Install Dependencies ---
 ```